AndrewSuyer/andrewsuyer.github.io/projects/shopcomp.md

 - **Cognito** for user identity and access management
 - **Aurora and RDS** to host the MySQL database

-My main contributions where
+My main contributions had to do with user authentication.
+I set up an AWS Cognito User Pool to store user credentials and validate user credentials.
+I constructed an authorizer for the user pool and attached it to the API Gateway endpoints, ensuring our API was inaccessible to unauthorized users.
+Additionally, I build a login page where new users can create an account and existing users can log in with their username and password.

 ## See for yourself

 Check out the website [here](http://shop-comp-s3-bucket.s3-website-us-east-1.amazonaws.com){:target="_blank"}!
-*Note: if the link doesn't work, it's likely we took the site down for cost reasons).*
+*Note: if the link doesn't work, it's likely we took the site down for cost reasons.*

 Our code is publicly viewable in the following GitHub repositories:
 - [Frontend](https://github.com/Software-Engineering-Kappa/shopcomp-frontend)
 - [Backend](https://github.com/Software-Engineering-Kappa/shopcomp-backend)